-You've just brought home the cutest little bundle of fur you ever did see, but he's a little bit smelly and he could use a bath.
+You've just brought home the cutest little bundle of fur you ever did see, but she's a little bit smelly and she could use a bath.

 We'll help take some of the worry out of giving your puppy his or her first bath.

 First, you should choose a very mild shampoo which will not irritate your puppies sensitive skin.
-It's best to select an all natural soap like Black Sheep Organics Mandarin & Orange Shampoo with calming essential oils to soothe your nervous puppy.
+Select an all natural soap like Black Sheep Organics Mandarin & Orange Shampoo with calming essential oils to soothe your nervous puppy.

 If you have a hand sprayer on your sink, this is ideal as it's much easier to thoroughly rinse hard to reach areas.
 If you don't have a sprayer, filling the sink up with fresh rinse water will be the best way to ensure you're completely rinsing your puppy.
-It's extremely important to rinse your puppy completely, as dry shampoo residue will cause your puppy to become very itchy and look like dandruff.
-(Shampoo residue can come from any brand of shampoo.)
+It's extremely important to rinse your puppy completely, as dry shampoo residue will cause your puppy to become very itchy.
+(Shampoo residue looks like dandruff, and can come from any brand of shampoo.)

 Okay, now to start your puppies bath.
 First you'll want to dilute your shampoo.
 We usually use a dilution ratio of 20:1, so 20 parts water, and 1 part shampoo, but you can play with this and find what works best for you.
-In a squeezable bottle, I'm x up about 250mL of diluted shampoo to start with, you can mix more if needed.
+In a squeezable bottle, Mix up about 250 mL of diluted shampoo to start with, or you can mix more if needed.

-Then, with your puppy in your sink, turn the water on with a gentle spray of Luke warm water.
+Then, with your puppy in your sink, turn the water on with a gentle spray of luke warm water.
 It's helpful to have a second person helping to hold your puppy so she doesn't jump out of her bathtub.
-Introduce the water to your puppy gently speaking softly and encouragingly, and wet his entire coat, being careful not to get water in his ears or mouth.
+Introduce the water to your puppy gently speaking softly and encouragingly, wetting her entire coat, and being careful not to get water in her ears or mouth.

 Next, it's time for the soap.
 Always be very careful not to get shampoo in your puppy's eyes.
-If you do, be sure to rinse them thoroughly but gently, holding his eyelids open.
-Now start applying the shampoo to his body, legs, tail, and feet.
-Wash his head last being careful not to get shampoo in his ears, mouth and especially his eyes.
-Give him a nice little massage all over, and then he's ready to rinse.
+If you do, be sure to rinse them thoroughly but gently, holding her eyelids open.
+Now start applying the shampoo to her body, legs, tail, and feet.
+Wash her head last being careful not to get shampoo in her ears, mouth and especially her eyes.
+Give her a nice little massage all over, and then she's ready to rinse.

-Rinse his head first, then rinse everywhere else.
-Always soap up the head last and rinse it first; that way you can prevent shampoo from dripping or getting rubbed into the eyes.
+Rinse her head first, then rinse everywhere else.
+Always soap up the head last and rinse it first; this way you can prevent shampoo from dripping or getting rubbed into the eyes.

 When you feel like you're done rinsing, rinse some more.
 Then you can do a squeak test.
 Rub your hands all over every nook and cranny of your dogs body.
-He should feel squeaky clean.
-If he feels slippery, you've missed some soap, so rinse him some more.
+She should feel squeaky clean.
+If she feels slippery, you've missed some soap, so rinse these areas some more.
 Do another squeak test.
 Puppies wiggle a lot, so it's very easy to miss a spot or two.

-Have a nice clean, dry towel waiting for your puppy, and bundle him up in it to keep him warm.
-Dry him off, and if it's warm outside, he can play in the sun.
-Otherwise, keep him warm inside until he's dry.
+Have a nice clean, dry towel waiting for your puppy, and bundle her up in it to keep her warm.
+Dry her off, and if it's warm outside, she can play in the sun.
+Otherwise, keep her warm inside until she's dry.
 If you want to use a blow dryer, that's fine, just make sure it has a cool setting and you use this as puppies are very sensitive to heat.

 And that's it!
-Now you have a clean, happy puppy.
+Now you have a clean, healthy, happy puppy.